 Sign Convention: Linear magnification can be positive or negative, depending on whether the image is magnified or reduced.
 Positive magnification indicates enlargement, while negative magnification indicates reduction.
 This sign convention helps determine the direction of size transformation.

 Focal Length and Distance: The focal length of a lens or the distance between the object and the lens affects linear magnification.
-A longer focal length tends to result in reduced magnification, while a shorter focal length leads to greater magnification.
+Magnification increases with a shorter focal length, whereas a longer focal length typically produces less magnification.
 Similarly, varying the distance between the object and the lens alters the degree of magnification.

 Real-World Applications: